Interviewing for Executives

 They reposition themselves from job applicant to business partner

-When coaching clients, I always encourage them to understand the world from the interviewer’s perspective.
+When coaching senior managers and executives, I always encourage them to understand the world from the interviewer’s perspective.
 I invite them to focus on what they need to be successful in their new role and explore how they can add value to their new employer.
 This injects pace and passion to the interview.
 Speaking the employer’s language and presenting yourself as someone who can solve problems will help you position yourself as a business partner, allowing you to make that vital connection with the interview board.

-They use their own voice
+They use their own voice and create a presence in interviews

 Reveal yourself, speak in your own words.
 It’s easy to fall into “interview mode.”
 Many people use formal language in interviews and talk at the interview panel.
 Using your own voice gives you much more power and impact.

-They take a risk
+They take a risk in the interview room

 Particularly at executive interviews, it’s important to take a risk.
 By staying on the fence and not expressing your opinions, you risk coming across as vanilla.